Jared Kushner ‘Happy To Talk With’ LeBron James To Come Up With ‘Common Path’ To Accomplish Goals

 “I think it’s nice they’re standing up for the issue, but I’d like to see them start moving to concrete solutions that are productive,” he said.

-Politico Playbook author Jake Sherman, who participated in the interview, noted that James had had invested money into making his community a better place.
+Politico Playbook author Jake Sherman, who participated in the interview, noted that James has invested money into making his community a better place.
 Kushner conceded that LeBron had opened a “phenomenal” charter school in Cleveland, then accused the player of “backing people who want to close down charter schools.”

 He went on to say that, if James contacted the White House, he (Kushner) would be glad to discuss things with him.